blinksocks/blinksocks/README.md

 This will compile `src` to `lib`.

-## Test for development
+## Test in development

-Application which support Socks5/Socks4/Socks4a/HTTP can be used for testing.
+Any application support HTTP/Socks5/Socks4/Socks4a can be used for testing.

 For example(use curl):